bradfordcondon/website-deprecated/_posts/2017-04-23-exploringPATH.md

 Our first essential command is PWD.
 PWD stands for print working directory.

- - [ ] Type in PWD or pwd  (it isnt case sensitive, files and directories are) and make note of where you are located.
+* Type in `pwd` and make note of where you are located.

 ```bash
 Bradfords-MacBook-Pro:Documents chet$ pwd